apache/nuttx/configs/olimex-stm32-p407/README.txt

 The <subdir> that is provided above as an argument to the tools/configure.sh must be is one of the following.

+  dhtxx:

+    Configuration added by Abdelatif Guettouche for testing the the DHTxx sensor.
+This configuration expects this setup:

+      DHTXX_PIN_OUTPUT   PG9
+      DHTXX_PIN_INPUT    PG9

+    The STM32 free-running timer is also required.

   kelf:

     This is a protected mode version of the apps/examples/elf test of